Crypto-APIs/Crypto_APIs_2.0_SDK_Ruby/docs/CreateSubscriptionsForApi.md

 network = 'mainnet' # String | Represents the name of the blockchain network used; blockchain networks are usually identical as technology and software, but they differ in data, e.g. - \"mainnet\" is the live network with actual data while networks like \"testnet\", \"ropsten\", \"rinkeby\" are test networks. opts = {
   context: 'context_example', # String | In batch situations the user can use the context to correlate responses with requests.
 This property is present regardless of whether the response was successful or returned as an error. `context` is specified by the user.
-  mined_transaction_request_body: CryptoApis::MinedTransactionRequestBody.new({data: CryptoApis::MinedTransactionRequestBodyData.new({item: CryptoApis::MinedTransactionRequestBodyDataItem.new({callback_url: 'http://example.com', transaction_id: 'df2690ff97e72c1f8b0f2102a8cb5c1d0fa8fb8754d543c9bc0edc4d4bc34bfc'})})}) # MinedTransactionRequestBody |
+  mined_transaction_rb: CryptoApis::MinedTransactionRB.new({data: CryptoApis::MinedTransactionRBData.new({item: CryptoApis::MinedTransactionRBDataItem.new({callback_url: 'http://example.com', transaction_id: 'df2690ff97e72c1f8b0f2102a8cb5c1d0fa8fb8754d543c9bc0edc4d4bc34bfc'})})}) # MinedTransactionRB |
 }

 begin